trainershaven/train_on/README.md

 # train_on
-Trainer's Haven is an independent publication launched in August 2024 by Jack Howell-Evans.
+Trainer's Haven is an independent Pokemon Blog launched in August 2024 by Jack Howell-Evans.